nordicenergy/syndicate/README.md

 ### Contact ###
-Please get in touch with us via our Telegram group: https://t.me/NordicEnergyEnergy or send an email to marcel.jackisch@liton.de
+Please get in touch with us via our Telegram group: https://t.me/nordicenergy or send an email to info@nordicenergy.io